FIRSTIsrael/lems/libs/types/src/lib/scoresheet-info/README.md

 `missions`: Mission array.
 Most of the logic is stored here.
 `validators`: Global functions that manage resources etc.

+Localization for scoresheets is written and stored separately.
+The scoresheet files contain only the pure logic and identifiers reusable across languages.

 ### Writing Missions

 Each mission is structured as follows: